Normmatt/F-Zero-Climax-GBA-Translation/armips-Readme.txt

 .closefile
 ```

 Closes the currently opened output file.
+This directive terminates the scope for local labels and `equ`s.

 ### Set the output position

 ```
 .org  RamAddress
+org   RamAddress
 .orga FileAddress
+orga  FileAddress
 ```

-Sets the output pointer to the specified address. `.org` specifies a memory address, which is automatically converted to the file address for the current output file. `.orga` directly specifies the absolute file address.
+Sets the output pointer to the specified address. `.org`/`org` specifies a memory address, which is automatically converted to the file address for the current output file. `.orga`/`orga` directly specifies the absolute file address.
+This directive terminates the scope for local labels and `equ`s.

 ### Change the header size